icosa-foundation/open-brush-docs/user-guide.md

 To scale, rotate, or move your sketch, you can hold down both of the grip buttons on the sides of your controllers to grab the sketch.
 Then, move your hands to shrink, enlarge, or spin the sketch.

-## **Using the Tilt Brush Tools, Quick Tools, and Menu panels**
+## **Using the Open Brush Tools, Quick Tools, and Menu panels**

-On your Tilt Brush panels, you’ll see a number of different options and features.
+On your Open Brush panels, you’ll see a number of different options and features.
 Learn more about them below.

 **Eraser, Dropper, Re-Color, Camera, Teleport, Selection, Mirror,** and **Straight Edge** are all on the top level of the Tools panel. on the "More..." panel, which is originally below the Tools panel, you can access **Environment, Lights, Backdrop, Guides, and Poly Library**.